-Services that are covered for you What you must pay when you get these services hospice program, your hospice provider will bill Original Medicare for the services that Original Medicare pays for.
-You will be billed Original Medicare cost sharing.
-For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non- emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network and follow plan rules (such as if there is a requirement to obtain prior authorization).
-Covered services include: If you obtain the covered services from a network provider and follow plan rules for obtaining service, you only pay the plan cost-sharing amount for in-network services If you obtain the covered services from an out-of- network provider, you pay the cost sharing under Fee- for-Service Medicare (Original Medicare) For services that are covered by Premier Care (HMO-POS I- SNP) but are not covered by Medicare Part A or B: Premier Care (HMO-POS I-SNP) will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+Services that are covered for you What you must pay when you get these services For services that are covered by Senior Care (HMO I-SNP) but are not covered by Medicare Part A or B: Senior Care (HMO I- SNP) will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost-sharing amount for these services.
-For drugs that may be covered by the plan's Part D benefit: If these drugs are unrelated to your terminal hospice condition, then you pay Original Medicare cost sharing.
-Drugs are never covered by the hospice and our plan at the same time.
-For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice). your terminal prognosis), you should contact us to arrange the services.
+For drugs that may be covered by the plan's Part D benefit: If these drugs are unrelated to your terminal hospice condition you pay cost sharing.
+If they are related to your terminal hospice condition, then you pay Original Medicare cost sharing.
+Drugs are never covered by both hospice and our plan at the same time.
+For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
+Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
 Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.

-Services that are covered for you What you must pay when you get these services Immunizations Covered Medicare Part B services include: Pneumonia vaccines Flu/influenza shots (or vaccines), once each flu/influenza season in the fall and winter, with additional flu/influenza shots (or vaccines) if medically necessary Hepatitis B vaccines if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccines Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover most other adult vaccines under our Part D prescription drug benefit.
+Immunizations Covered Medicare Part B services include: Pneumonia vaccines Flu/influenza shots (or vaccines), once each flu/influenza season in the fall and winter, with additional flu/influenza shots (or vaccines) if medically necessary Hepatitis B vaccines if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccines Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover most other adult vaccines under our Part D prescription drug benefit.
 Refer to Chapter 6, Section 7 for additional information.
 There is no coinsurance, copayment, or deductible for the pneumonia, flu/influenza, Hepatitis B, and COVID-19 vaccines.
-In-Home Support Services Members have access to an In-Home Support Services benefit that may include support with ADLs or IADLs, including personal hygiene needs, light housekeeping, laundry tasks, meal preparation, feeding, bathing, and toileting.
-This may also include general tasks such as errands, light housekeeping, accompaniment to appointments, technology assistance, and setting appointments.
-Included as part of your Healthy Living Flex Card.
-Please refer to the 'Healthy Living Flex Card' section in this benefits chart for details.